 1. Follow the procedure of the gingerbread cookies, but in step number six to leave the extended dough in the refrigerator for an hour or more before cutting.

 2. Cut all piece that form the house.
 You can find the templates I used, HERE.
+For the roof cut out a 7" x 7.5" (17.5 x 19 cm)rectangle.
 After having the pieces cut, place gingerbread cookies on a cookie sheet (I very lightly grease it with bakers grease) and return to the refrigerator to chill, ideally for at least 15 minutes until you are ready to bake them.
 This will help the cookies retain their shapes a bit better.

 3. Preheat oven to 375 º F (190 º C) and bake for an appropriate time depending on the size of the pieces.